-There are mainly belt driven, motorized, gear driven, direct driven, built in, etc. Compared with other driving mechanisms, direct drive spindles are designed with stronger torque power, faster and more accurate activation, while is with larger area coverage.
-Normally, a machine tool could contain several spindles, such as the headstock and tailstock spindles on a bench lathe machine, and the primary spindle is usually is the biggest one.
+There are mainly belt drive, motorized, gear drive, direct drive, built-in, etc. Compared with other drive mechanisms, the direct drive spindle design has greater torque power, faster and more accurate activation, and has a larger coverage area.
+Generally, a machine tool can contain multiple spindles, such as the headstock and tailstock spindle on a bench lathe machine, and the primary spindle is usually is the biggest one.

-As a result, if the references to the spindle without further qualification imply that the targeted subject is the primary spindle.
-Some machine tools that specialize in mass-volume quantitative production have a group of 2, 3, or even more primary spindles.
-These are called multi-spindle machines such as gang drills and screw machines.
-Although a bench lathe machine has more than one spindle (the primary one and the one installed inside the tailstock), it is not called a multi-spindle machine though.
-Moreover, machine tools with DD spindles are usually designed with larger machine body so that they can accommodate with the larger and longer spindle body, which eventually offer greater machining strength onto the work pieces.
-Some spindles are specifically designed for certain models or machine tool types, such as turning spindles, milling spindles, drilling spindles, and so on.
-Only with an appropriate installation of the spindle, can machine tools able to perform the designed capacity.
+As a result, if the spindle is referenced without further limitation, it means that the target object is the primary spindle.
+Some machine tools dedicated to mass production have 2, 3, or more spindles.
+These are called multi-spindle machine tools, such as gang drills and screw machines.
+Although a bench lathe machine has more than one spindle (the primary one and the one installed inside the tailstock), it is not called a multi-spindle machine.
+Moreover, machine tools with DD spindles are usually designed with larger machine body, so that they can accommodate with the larger and longer spindle body, which eventually offer greater machining strength onto the work pieces.
+Some spindles are specially designed for certain models or machine types, such as grinding spindles, turning spindles, milling spindles, drilling spindles, etc. Only with an appropriate installation of the spindle, can machine tools able to perform the designed capacity.

-On the other hand, for belt-driven spindle, it is consisted of spindle and bearing shafts held within the spindle housing, and the belt-driven spindle is powered by an external motor rather than a in-built, nor did a shaft-driven connect via a belt-pulley system.
-With this design, the pulley is not as stable as the direct drive mechanism and thus the belt materials become one of the key variables concerning the machinery operation.
-Furthermore, the external motor that drives the belt-driven spindle may range from 12,000 RPM to 15,000 RPM.
-The average RPM limitation confines the performance of the belt-driven spindles just like the torque issues so that normally high end lathes, though the most practical match is belt-driven, but are installed with the in-built spindles for better torque and quick cutting.
+On the other hand, for the belt-driven spindle, it consists of the spindle and the bearing shaft held in the spindle housing.
+The belt-driven spindle is driven by an external motor rather than a built-in motor, nor is it driven by the shaft through a pulley system.
+With this design, the pulley is not as stable as the direct drive mechanism, so the belt material becomes one of the key variables involved in mechanical operation.
+In addition, the external motor that drives the belt drive spindle can range from 12,000 RPM to 15,000 RPM.
+The average limit of RPM limits the performance of the belt-driven spindle, just like the torque problem.
+The built-in spindle usually installed on the most high end lathes would provide better torque and fast cutting, although the most practical match is belt-driven.

-If, say, compared with the built-in spindle, which is most well known for its fast speed performance, the most excellent capacity of the direct drive spindle is the torque that it can make, which is far more powerful than other spindle types.
-As a result, most direct drive spindles are capable of processing the heavy duty cutting tasks with prominent precision even if the machinery has been working for a long period of time.
-The great endurance performance of the heavy cutting capacity makes the DD spindle widely accepted by machine tool manufacturers on their high end models.
-In modern machine tool industry, a spindle is a rotational axis of the machine, which usually designed with a shaft at its center.
-The shaft itself is named a spindle, but also, in the market slang, the referring term (phrase) is often used metonymically to point at the entire rotating unit, including not only the shaft itself, but also its bearings and anything around (or attached to) to it (such as chuck, cylinder, etc.).
-In this point of view, a built-in spindle is one of the top-classed one that is self-motorized due to its electric-driven nature and is designed with the power unit close with the spindle case box.
-A machine tool may be installed with several different spindles, such as the headstock and tailstock spindles on a bench lathe, or primary spindle and secondary spindle on machining centers.
+In the modern machine tool industry, the spindle is the rotating axis of the machine tool and usually designed with a shaft at its center.
+The shaft itself is called the spindle, but the term is often used in the market to refer to the entire rotating unit, including not only the shaft itself, but also the bearing and anything around (or attached to) to it (such as chuck, cylinder, etc.).
+Many of spindles for grinding are driven by its built in motor.
+In this point of view, the built-in grinding spindle is one of the top spindles.
+Due to its electric drive characteristics, it can be self-electrified and designed with the power unit close to the spindle case box.
+The machine tool can be equipped with several different spindles, such as the headstock and tailstock spindles on a bench lathe, or primary spindle and secondary spindle on machining centers.
 The main spindle is usually the biggest one installed at the primary machining unit.
-Some machine tools that specialize in mass production model have a group of four, five, or even six more main spindles.
+Some machine tools dedicated to mass production models have a set of four, five or even six spindles.
 These are called multi-spindle machine tools.
-For example, gang drills and many screw machines are multi-spindle machines that can process simultaneously.
-Although a bench lathe has more than one spindle, it is not called a multi-spindle machine.
+For example, gang drills and many screw machines are multi-axis machine tools that can be processed simultaneously.
+Although a bench lathe has multiple spindles, it is not called a multi-spindle machine tool.